dedis/student_18/README.md

 # Student Projects in 2018

 All projects at DEDIS started in 2018.
-Once the projects are finished, they will be included in this repo and the original repos will be deleted.

 ## Semester students (bachelor and master)